 - Open the cable holder in front of the left radiator and detach the wiring harness. - Loosen screw 1. - Remove screw 2. - Take off the upper triple clamp with the handlebar and set it aside.

 Cover the components to protect them against damage.
 Do not kink the cables and lines.

-- Take off the lower triple clamp with the steering stem. - Remove the upper steering head bearing.
+Remove the upper steering head bearing.